Menu

 Owned By: The Trustees

-The jewel in the crown of South Shore nature preserves, designed in part by Frederick Law Olmsted.
-Rolling hills bordered by Hingham Harbor and the Weir River with majestic views of the Boston skyline.
-Several miles of trails and cart paths.
+Owned by The Trustees, and partly designed by Frederick Law Olmsted, World’s End is the jewel in the crown of South Shore nature preserves.
+Bordered by Hingham Harbor and the Weir River, it features rolling hills with majestic views of the Boston skyline, and several miles of trails and cart paths.
 Part of the Boston Harbor Islands National Park Area.

 IMPORTANT: most days a parking pass, available online, is required.